Back to Home

 What is a Self-Pay Guest?

 A self-pay guest is someone who purchased their own ticket.
-On CAPTAIN_PAYG tables, most guests are self-pay.
+On Captain's Tables, most guests are self-pay.

 Why Protections Exist